cran/simEd/README.md

 Example
 -------

-This is an example showing you how to use the `ssq` function in our package to simulate a simple M/M/1 queue, passing in your own exponential interarrival function defined using our `vexp` variate generator, and then plot the number in the system across time with superimposed time-averaged statistics:
+This is an example showing how to use the `ssq` function in our package to simulate a simple M/M/1 queue, passing in your own exponential interarrival function defined using our `vexp` variate generator, and then plot the number in the system across time with superimposed time-averaged statistics:

 ``` r
 ## ssq example code